ably77/kubernetes-labs/Lab 8 - Kafka Streams.md

 kubectl create -f airline-prediction.yaml
 ```

-Navigate to the K8s UI:
+Navigate to the K8s UI to see the log output of the running app:

 If you haven't already, run:
 ```